Mary I: Religious policy

 Reginald Pole, the son of Mary's executed governess, arrived as papal legate in November 1554.
 He was ordained a priest and appointed Archbishop of Canterbury immediately after Cranmer's execution in March 1556.
 (Note: Although he was in deacon's orders and prominent in the church, Pole was not ordained until the day before his consecration as archbishop.)
+While in his position, he appointed multiple Spanish clerics and religious advisors to non-state positions of religious importance.
+Juan de Villagarcía was appointed to a divinity chair at Oxford, where he claimed a good deal of credit in obtaining Cranmer's later recantations.
+A Friar Observant, Alfonso de Castro, the Bishop of Cuenica, advocated for greater efforts in restoring Catholicism.
+In 1556, he called for greater persecution of heretics.

 As long as the Queen remained childless, her half-sister Elizabeth was her successor.
-Mary, concerned about her sister's Protestant convictions (Elizabeth attended mass only under obligation and had superficially converted to Catholicism only to save her life after being imprisoned following Wyatt's rebellion), seriously considered removing her from the succession and naming as her successor her Scottish first cousin and devout Catholic, Margaret Douglas.
+Mary, concerned about her sister's Protestant convictions (Elizabeth attended mass only under obligation and had superficially converted to Catholicism only to save her life after being imprisoned following Wyatt's rebellion), seriously considered removing her from the succession and naming as her successor her first cousin and devout Catholic, Margaret Douglas, Countess of Lennox.
+However, in order for her cousin to become the new heir to the throne, Mary had to ask Parliament to remove or change the terms of the Act of Succession of 1544 and Henry VIII's will, which stipulated that Elizabeth was next in line after her sister, and that after her, the next in line were the Greys, descendants of Mary's aunt, Mary Tudor, Dowager Queen of France and Duchess of Suffolk.
+Mary encountered resistance from Parliament, whose members, even those who were Catholics, were reluctant to alter the succession.
+Furthermore, Elizabeth was highly favoured among those members who were unhappy with the joint rule of Mary and Philip.